 Doubt is a regular feature of the NP mind.
 It derives from the same mental architecture as openness and creativity, which is why open individuals are often slow to draw firm conclusions.
 Especially when combined with excessive rumination or analysis, openness supplies the perfect conditions for doubt to take root and grow.

 Of course, there are different degrees, levels, and objects of doubt.
 It is therefore not unusual for NPs to feel quite strongly about some things and ambivalent toward others.
 For instance, an INFP mother may never waver in her love and commitment to her children, while simultaneously exhibiting chronic restlessness and uncertainty in her career life.
 So even though NPs can be roughly characterized as doubters, there are some things they will invariably know or feel with certainty.

 The problem of doubt is apt to feel most salient when it prevents NPs from securing something they really want or prevents them from achieving important goals.
 For everything else, they may think of it differently or perhaps even give it a different name (e.g., skepticism, open-mindedness, curiosity, etc.).

 While there is no singular strategy or solution for ameliorating NPs’ doubt-related issues, part of the solution involves accepting doubt as part of who they are and recognizing its potential upsides.
 Distractions, knowledge-seeking, and a willingness to act / create in spite of incomplete knowledge are also viable strategies for navigating life as an NP type.

-If you’re an NP type and would like to better understand your personality, life purpose and more, we encourage you to explore our new online course, Finding Your Path as an NP type:
+If you’re an NP type and would like to better understand your personality, life purpose, career path and more, we encourage you to explore our new online course, Finding Your Path as an INFP, INTP, ENFP or ENTP: